rammadogs/Permissions-Helper/README.md

     .launch();
 ```

 The color methods are optional, and have defaults already set.
 The `withAppName()`, `withPermissions()`, `withPermissionsFlowCallback()`, and `launch()` methods are required for the library to work properly.
 Also, these methods are called only once.
-You don't need to call `withPermissions()` for each permission you are requesting, but rahter pass all of them in one method call.
+You don't need to call `withPermissions()` for each permission you are requesting, but rather pass all of them in one method call.
 [Refer to the sample app](https://github.com/Andrew-Quebe/Permissions-Helper/blob/master/sample/src/main/java/com/amqtech/permissions/sample/MainActivity.java#L76) to see how this is done.

 ## Default Explanations
 The library comes preloaded with default permission explanations if you wish to use them.